-OGSI lifetime management mechanisms can be used to manage the lifetime of data services and also perhaps, depending on context, their underlying data source(s).
+OGSI lifetime management mechanisms can be used to manage the lifetime of data services and also perhaps, depending on context, their underlying data resource(s).

-While some data services will be created via out-of-band mechanisms and will map to persistent data sources (see Section 4), others can be created dynamic ally by data factories, and/or may have finite lifetimes managed via OGSI lifetime management mechanisms.
+While some data services will be created via out-of-band mechanisms and will map to persistent data resources (see Section 4), others can be created dynamically by data factories, and/or may have finite lifetimes managed via OGSI lifetime management mechanisms.
 That is, an initial lifetime may be established at the time of creating the data service, this lifetime may be modified, and/or the service may be destroyed via OGSI operations.
 The meaning of this service lifetime will depend on the service definition (i.e., the semantics associated with its interfaces) and its implementation.
-In some situations, it may be simply the service that is created and destroyed, while the underlying data source(s) persists; in others, the lifetime of the data service and the underlying data source(s) may be tightly coupled, with (for example) a database management system being started or a file being created when the data service itself terminates.
+In some situations, it may be simply the service that is created and destroyed, while the underlying data resource(s) persists; in others, the lifetime of the data service and the underlying data resource(s) may be tightly coupled, with (for example) a database management system being started or a file being created when the data service is created, and that database management system or file being destroyed when the data service itself terminates.